Juniper EtherChannel and Port Aggregation for QFX5100

 Configuring LAG on the Juniper QFX5100 is a straightforward process that can be done through the Junos operating system.
 The configuration involves assigning multiple ports to a LAG, which can be done either statically or dynamically using LACP (Link Aggregation Control Protocol).
 Below is a step-by-step guide on how to set up LAG:

-Here is an example of a simple LAG configuration on a Juniper QFX5100 switch using the Junos operating system:
+Here is an example of a simple LAG configuration on a Juniper QFX5100 switch using the Junos operating system.
+This example demonstrates how to associate physical interfaces with a logical interface and enable LACP in active mode:

 set interfaces xe-0/0/0 ether-options 802.3ad ae0